Back

 The traditional method of studying health is the Medical Model, which focuses on diseases and their cures.
 This model came to encompass two subcategories, the Biomedical Model and the Lifestyle Model.
 The Biomedical Model focuses mainly on immediate causes of diseases, such as genetics and biological contaminants.
 The Lifestyle Model focuses on personal choices made by individuals that impact their health, such as eating balanced diets or smoking.

 Health reformers found fault with the exclusive reliance on these traditional perspectives.
 They looked beyond the individual, case-by-case focus to analyze the role of society on health.
-These reformers fully accepted the importance of the biomedical and lifestyle models but felt that they should be combined with a new, social model to give a more comprehensive picture as well as to point out a number of troubling social issues related to health.
+These reformers fully accepted the importance of the biomedical and lifestyle models but felt that they should be combined with a new, social model to give a more comprehensive picture as well as to point out several troubling social issues related to health.

 The result of this reform movement was the Social Model of Health, also called the Social Determinants of Health.
 This was a new, multi-tiered perspective on health analysis.
 In general, it encompasses all the conditions of people’s lives, from birth to death.
 It covers aspects of life that are not directly related to contaminants or lifestyle choices, but rather to the distribution and use of money, goods, resources, and power on many social levels.
+Environmental factors such as air pollution, climate change, and access to clean water are increasingly viewed as critical social determinants, with vulnerable communities facing disproportionate risks.

 Some of the main focuses of the social model involve working and living conditions.
 Analysts study how different kinds of occupations, or lack of occupation, can influence health.
 Studying living conditions in an area, particularly an urban area, can often shed light on major health concerns.
 For example, people living in dirty, poorly ventilated apartments may be more likely to develop respiratory diseases.